sandrineTuyizere/Angular-Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
 ## Author
 Project by TUYIZERE Sandrine

 ## Description

 This project is to create an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

+## support and contact details

+for more information,ideas or reccommendation you can reach to me by my email address : sadrauyizere@gmail.com

 ## Development server